 Your brand is an important part of your contracting business.
 Things like choosing a good name will help you draw the attention of potential customers – you can read more about how to come up with the perfect name and logo in our “Top Things to Do Before Starting Your Company” article.
 Branding is not just for big businesses either.
 On the contrary, as a contractor or freelancer, you’ll want clients to find you and use your skills; with a strong brand, you can make an impression on people which, in turn, will help your business.

 To create a good brand, you’ll need consistency.
 From your email signature and your website to your social media profiles and messages, everything will impact the way potential clients perceive you and your business.
 Your tone of voice should be consistent as well.
 Decide early on how you want your communications to come across: should your tone be professional and formal?
 Would you prefer to be chatty or funny?
 A consistent voice will help you to build a relationship with your target audience, who will come to know what to expect from you.

 At Gorilla Accounting, we want to help you expand your business so, by letting us handle the financial side of things, you have more time to focus on this growth.
-You’ll still remain in control of everything, of course, as our bookkeeping software will give you real-time data and compile all of your documents in one place.
+You’ll still remain in control of everything, of course, as our FreeAgent accounting software will give you real-time data and compile all of your documents in one place.
 Besides our accounting services, you can also take advantage of our contractor tax calculator, which will help you calculate your take-home pay.

 Talk to us and we’ll be more than happy to help with anything you require.